Ohio Blue Tip Kitchen Matches Value Guide

 How to Identify Ohio Blue Tip Kitchen Matches?

-• Verify the 1984 copyright or production date printed on the cardboard packaging.
+• Verify the 1984 copyright or production date typically printed on the side or bottom of the cardboard box.

 History of Ohio Blue Tip Kitchen Matches